 Is there pain after the operation?

-Ask your doctor for advice on medication and dosage, and if any general living activity restrictions, to apply at home.
-Pain is not the only cause of distress after operation.
+Ask your doctor for advice on medication and dosage, and whether your child should be restricted from any activities when home.
+Pain is not the only cause of distress after an operation.
 Fever, anxiety and hunger can all contribute.

-Will he have to come back to hospital?
+Will your child have to come back to hospital?

 Your child will need to have a check-up with the doctor after you go home.
 Ask about a follow-up appointment before you leave the hospital.